edds-kill-a-thon/edds-kill-a-thon/README.md

   >𓎟𓎟   ୭˚⋆✴︎˚｡⋆.     𓎟𓎟

-you can call me edd simply ; i am an edd fictionkin, if it wasn't obvious enough
+you can call me edd simply , i am an edd fictionkin

 i am a minor. and also turkish *(BOOOOWWOOOOOMMPP!)*